MichaelSchmidt82/big-data-bonanza/README.md

 # spark-demo
-A demo platform that decompresses data in various formats and recompresses them into a sing compressed format
+A demo platform that decompresses data in various formats and recompresses them into a single compressed (Bzip2) format.

 ### State of the Project
 - Spark Driver, a hello world that